marlonjames71/OutrunnerOne-Dark-Xcode-Theme/README.md

 ## Inspiration:

-This theme was inspired by Ayu for VS Code.
+This theme was inspired by Ayu for VS Code and Sublime.
+I really love this theme and wanted it for Xcode as that's where I do most of my work.
 You can find their repo here: [Ayu Theme for VS Code](https://github.com/dempfi/ayu)